-In a \textit{good-mouthing attack}, also known as \emph{ballot-stuffing}, malicious nodes provide inflated positive ratings to artificially boost their own or a collaborator's trust score.
-To simulate this, a random 10\% subset of untrustworthy "bad nodes" (those with more incoming distrust than trust connections) is selected as victims.
-For each victim, a number of attackers equal to its total degree (sum of incoming and outgoing connections) is chosen, prioritizing those farthest away based on shortest path distance.
-Each attacker then adds one new trust edge to the victim to falsely boost its perceived reliability.
-This approach scales the attack with the victim's connectivity and avoids duplicate edges.
+In a \textit{good-mouthing} (ballot-stuffing) attack, malicious nodes inflate positive ratings to boost their own or collaborators' trust scores.
+We simulate this by selecting a random 10\% subset of untrustworthy 'bad nodes' (with more incoming distrust than trust) as victims.
+For each victim, we choose attackers nodes equal to its total degree, prioritizing those at maximum shortest-path distance, and have each attacker add one new trust edge to the victim.
+This scales the attack with victim connectivity while avoiding duplicate edges.

-Conversely, in a \textit{bad-mouthing attack}, malicious nodes issue false negative ratings to damage the reputation of well-behaved nodes.
-Our simulation mirrors the good-mouthing strategy but targets reliable "good nodes" (those with more incoming trust than distrust connections).
-A random 10\% of these nodes are selected as victims, and new distrust edges, matching the victim's degree, are added from distant attackers to tarnish their reputations.
+In a \textit{bad-mouthing} attack, malicious nodes issue false negative ratings to damage well-behaved nodes' reputations.
+Our simulation mirrors the good-mouthing approach but targets reliable 'good nodes' (with more incoming trust than distrust connections).
+A random 10\% of these nodes are selected as victims, and new distrust edges matching the victim's degree are added from most distant attackers node to tarnish their reputations.

-The \textit{on-off attack}, also termed \emph{conflict behavior}, involves malicious nodes alternating between honest and dishonest actions over time to evade detection while maintaining a positive reputation.
-This temporal inconsistency can mislead trust models, particularly those reliant on short-term patterns, leading to overestimated trustworthiness~\cite{wang2020survey, chen2016trust, chen2014trust}.
-We simulate this by applying the bad-mouthing attack intermittently across time snapshots.
-During an "on" phase at time $t$, a full bad-mouthing attack is executed on 10\% of good nodes.
-In the subsequent "off" phase at $t+1$, no malicious edges are added, allowing for potential reputation recovery.
+In an \textit{on-off} (conflict behavior) attack, malicious nodes alternate between honest and dishonest actions over time to evade detection while maintaining positive reputation.
+This temporal inconsistency misleads trust models, particularly those reliant on short-term patterns, causing overestimated trustworthiness~\cite{wang2020survey, chen2016trust, chen2014trust}.
+We simulate this by intermittently applying the bad-mouthing attack across snapshots: during an \textit{on-phase} at time $t$, a full bad-mouthing attack executes on 10\% of good nodes, while in the subsequent \textit{off-phase} at $t+1$, no malicious edges are added, allowing potential reputation recovery.
 This alternation mimics natural fluctuations, enabling long-term trust erosion while evading detection.

-These strategies are local attacks that modify a limited number of edges or ratings, making them stealthy and efficient; small, targeted manipulations can disproportionately mislead trust inference while remaining difficult to detect~\cite{Jin_Feng_Guo_Wang_Wei_Wang_2023, 10.1109/TKDE.2022.3201243}.
-Coordinated efforts among multiple attackers can form collusion attacks, which are more disruptive than isolated ones and challenge system robustness~\cite{chen2014trust}.
-Ultimately, such dishonest ratings can degrade trust model performance~\cite{jagielski2021subpopulation}.
-Throughout our simulations, we assume the majority of nodes are honest, as real-world systems rarely tolerate malicious dominance.